-This document outlines the assumptions that Western Power Distribution (WPD) use for customer behaviour as part of the strategic network analysis activities.
+This document outlines the assumptions that National Grid Electricity Distribution (NGED) use for customer behaviour as part of the strategic network analysis activities.
 These assumptions are to be used in conjunction with the Distribution Future Energy Scenarios (DFES) studies which are run on an annual basis.
 The DFES studies and subsequent analysis aim to understand how customer requirements for energy will change the development and operation of the distribution network as the UK transitions to a Net Zero future.

-This document sits within a suite of current and planned documents that WPD aim to publish on a regular basis as part of the investment planning process.
+This document sits within a suite of current and planned documents that NGED aim to publish on a regular basis as part of the investment planning process.

 When the customer behaviour assumption in this document are applied to the DFES projections a load set of MW/MVAr values can be generated.
 This load set is a key input to the network analysis processes, whereby the DFES projections are assessed to identify any network constraints.
-The output of the network analysis is used to determine where WPD-led flexibility services could be used to help the operation of the distribution network, or where conventional reinforcement may be required.
-The output from the network analysis will be used to publish a Network Development Plan (NDP) in 2022.
+The output of the network analysis is used to determine where NGED-led flexibility services could be used to help the operation of the distribution network, or where conventional reinforcement may be required.
+The output from the network analysis is published every two years in the Network Development Plan (NDP).